ebabel-games/magicalhex/README.md

 ## todo

+* Use require.js instead of loading all scripts into one file with Grunt.
 * Move to three.js and Firebase
 * Authenticate with Firebase, login with Facebook, create a character.
 * Start interface in Chrome.
 Ignore other browsers, only focus on Chrome.